kevlar-kt/kevlar/docs/pages/modules/rooting/rooting.md

 The attestation is returned either in `TargetRootingAttestation` or `StatusRootingAttestation` (both are sealed class), which depending on the detection status can be of three types (with different fields):

 - `Blank`: This is a non-processed status.
 It should not be interpreted, as it does not carry any meaning about the attestation result.
-It is not to be interpret `Clear`.
+It is not to be interpret `Clear`;
 - `Clear`: The attestation has passed.
 There is nothing to report.
 This means that no system modification/status has triggered the detection from the battery of tests which has been executed, in compliance with the given scan parameters;
 - `Failed`: The attestation has not passed.
-Pirate software has been detected.
-You can read which component has tripped the detection in the attestation result.
+A target/status hs been detected.
+You can read which one has tripped the detection in the attestation result.

 !!! warning